Vandalia, IL Criminal Defense Attorneys

 All criminal defense attorneys are not created equal.
 When you’re facing charges, you need aggressive and experienced representation that fights to protect you and your rights.
 That’s where we come in.
 Our Vandalia, Illinois Criminal Defense Attorneys fight for those charged with criminal offenses and work tirelessly to ensure our clients get the best possible outcome for our clients.

 Types of Criminal Cases We Handle

-We handle any type of criminal case, both felonies, and misdemeanors.
-Common types of cases we handle are:
+We handle all criminal cases, both felony, and misdemeanor.
+Some common case types we handle are:

 - Sex Crimes